 Access Control Card Readers

 Access control card readers are used in physical security systems to read a credential that allows access through access control points, typically a locked door.
+Let the professionals install a Card Reader for your business.
 An access control reader can be a magnetic stripe reader, a bar code reader, a proximity reader, a smart card reader, or a bio metric reader.

 Access control readers are classified by functions they are able to perform and by identification technology: